Between the World and Me

 I'm interested, how can I get involved?

 Read the book!
 We would like to start a campus-wide dialogue.
 It is available at the UTC Bookstore, online, and at your local bookstores.
-If you are on-campus (current students, faculty, and staff), look for emails in the spring semester that will direct you to book clubs.
-If you are not yet on campus (incoming students, #UTC21), we will have group discussions on Friday, August 18, 2017.
+If you are on-campus (current students, faculty, and staff), look for emails in the spring semester that will direct you to book clubs and volunteering.
+If you are not yet on campus (incoming students), we will have group discussions on the Friday before the start of fall classes.

 How was the book selected?